FUB-HCC/hcds-winter-2020/assignments/A4R6_PostHoc_Interpretability/ansa/blog.md

 ### ❓&nbsp; Questions
-1. Can you express every question mathimatically?
+1. Can you express every question mathematically?

 **Why:** The interviewee got asked what is a good way to do a reasearch.
 He responded with we should state every question mathimatically first before trying to find an answer.